- Building “soft skills,” such as effective communication and collaboration skills, are vital components of a team’s success.

-- Communication isn’t one-size-fits-all, and your team will be better equipped to exchange information and ideas if they know other people’s preferences.
-Having each team member create a user manual gives them a low-pressure way to share their ideal conditions for getting work done — from their favorite communication channels to how they prefer to receive feedback.
+- Communication isn’t one-size-fits-all, and your team will be better equipped to communicate information and ideas if they know other people’s preferences.
+Having each member of the team create a user manual gives them a low-pressure way to share their ideal conditions for getting work done — from their favorite communication channels to how they prefer to receive feedback.

-- Host a regular team stand-up to avoid siloed information.
+- Host a regular team stand-up to avoid siloed information in the workplace.
 This is a short, dedicated huddle where you can discuss team goals, progress, and obstacles to keep everybody in the loop and aligned.

 “Alone we can do so little; together we can do so much. – Helen Keller

 Collaboration and teamwork are synonyms, so it makes sense that you’d see this teamwork skill high on the list.
 Even so, simply putting people on the same team doesn’t inherently lead to effective collaboration.